Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Learning spatial features from egocentric audio-visual correspondence

-To solve our pretext task of binaural audio inpainting in egocentric videos, we propose an approach based on the masked autoencoding framework~\citep{he2022masked}, which has been shown to learn meaningful semantic features from audio-visual data~\citep{gong2023contrastive, huang2022mavil, georgescu2022audiovisual}.
-Our model $\mathcal{F}$ has 2 main components (see Fig.~\ref{fig:model}): 1) an audio-visual (AV) spatial correspondence encoder, $\mathcal{E}$, and 2) an audio-visual decoder for binaural audio inpainting, $\mathcal{D}$.
-The encoder $\mathcal{E}$ (Sec.~\ref{sec:encoder}) learns an implicit representation of the spatial relationships between the visual and unmasked binaural audio tokens, while the decoder $D$ (Sec.~\ref{sec:decoder}) uses this implicit representation to synthesize the masked audio tokens.
-We also devise a simple yet novel masking protocol (Sec.~\ref{sec:masking}) specifically for our inpainting task, which mixes masking random audio tokens with masking a full audio channel, and helps the model learn stronger audio-visual spatial associations, which facilitate multiple downstream tasks.
-We train $\mathcal{F}$ with a training objective that aims to minimize the prediction error in the masked audio tokens.
-Next, we describe our model architecture, training objective, audio masking protocol, and downstream tasks.
+In our method (see Fig.~\ref{fig:model}), $\mathcal{E}$ (Sec.~\ref{sec:encoder}) is an audio-visual (AV) spatial correspondence encoder that learns an implicit representation of the spatial relationships between the visual and unmasked binaural audio tokens, while $\mathcal{D}$ (Sec.~\ref{sec:decoder}) is an audio-visual decoder for binaural audio inpainting that uses this implicit representation to synthesize the masked audio tokens.
+We also devise a simple yet novel masking protocol (Sec.~\ref{sec:masking}) for our inpainting task, which mixes masking random audio tokens with masking a full audio channel, and helps the model learn stronger audio-visual spatial associations {that facilitate the downstream social tasks {(Sec.~\ref{sec:downstream_tasks})}.} We train $\mathcal{F}$ {to} minimize the prediction error in the masked audio tokens {(Sec.~\ref{sec:training})}.
+Next, we describe our model design, audio masking protocol, training objective and network architecture, and downstream tasks.